Sleep deprivation in higher education: Caffeine

 A study from the University of Kentucky showed that more than 78% of college freshmen consume above the recommended amount of caffeine each day.
 One-tenth of the US population already suffers from insomnia, and in turn caffeine is often used as a countermeasure for the side effects associated with this lack of sleep.
 However, consuming large amounts of caffeine (versus consuming light or no caffeine) is associated with higher insomnia symptoms and daytime sleepiness.
 In a study from the Henry Ford Hospital's Sleep and Research Center and Wayne State College of Medicine, they discovered that caffeine consumed within six hours of bedtime can significantly disrupt sleep.
 Participants in this study who consumed caffeine right before bedtime, three hours before bedtime, and six hours before bedtime all experienced a shorter night's sleep, lower sleep quality, and spent more time awake at night.

 College students often drink coffee as their source of caffeine.
 2-4 cups of coffee at night can increase the time it takes to fall asleep to nearly twice the normal amount.
 The average time takes to fall asleep is roughly 6.3 minutes, but with caffeine this time is increased to 12.1 minutes.
 Energy drinks are also a widely used form of caffeine due to their wide availability and evolving promises to meet all kinds of needs, such as improved academic or mental performance.
-The caffeine in energy drinks are what is primarily responsible for the increase of energy.
+The caffeine in energy drinks is what is primarily responsible for the increase of energy.
 Each drink varies widely between 45–500 mg of caffeine.
 34% of 18-24-year-olds consume energy drinks regularly.
 67% of users consume energy drinks to compensate for the lack of sleep.
 Additionally, energy drinks are associated with the higher risk of alcohol, drug, and stimulant usage, as well as increased insomnia symptoms, specifically in people with higher levels of baseline anxiety.